The role of Job Guidance is to help to put students and graduates of the University of Trento in touch with the world of work.

 In fulfilling this mission, the Office has been remodelled to reflect the values of transparency and give pride of place to people as individuals and the service provided.

 It operates across all the academic disciplines and courses of study offered at the University.
-Our main point of reference is Professor Paola Quaglia, Rector’s delegate for curricular internships, placements and UNITN students and former students.
+Our main point of reference is Professor Umberto Martini, Rector’s delegate for curricular internships and placement.

 Each Department /Centre of the University may put forward one or more delegates for the internship and/or placement, whom students following a course of study in their own Department or Centre may consult: there is a list of current delegates in the download.

 In harmony with these objectives, Job Guidance offers various services and initiatives which range from job orientation to training and matching offers and requests.

 Job Guidance: its place in the organisational structure of the University

 The Job Guidance Office forms part of the Career Service Division, which comes under the Education and Student Services Management .

 Overall responsibility: Haidi Garulli